Chinese New Year’s Eve 2017 thoughts and desires.

 Yes.
-Magnificent idle time.
+It’s going to be magnificent idle time.
 Now, now, I know what you’re thinking.
 Aren’t you Chinese?
 Aren’t you Singaporean?
-Don’t you have plenty of festive visits to do and host?
+Don’t you have plenty of festive visits to do or host?

 Pathetic?
 Tragic?
 No cousin or uncle or aunt you’d love to see?
 Well, let me say I’m certain I’m not alone with this sentiment.
-If not, why would the media run articles like this, and this, and this, each year in the days leading up to Chinese New Year’s Eve?
+If not, why would the media run articles like this and this, every year in the days leading up to Chinese New Year’s Eve?

 Why would the dear enterprising brothers and sisters over at China make a business out from services like this?

 But I should clarify.
 My issue doesn’t revolve around marriage, although I am single at an “awkward” age.
 It’s really the gossips and politics that inevitably birth from such Chinese New Year visits.
 Unkind questions in the name of “concern,” but which are in truth mockery or bragging.